cbueche/Agent-Jones/doc/README.md

 Agent-Jones
 ===========

-Agent-Jones is a web-service used retrieve info from and configure Cisco devices.
+Agent-Jones is a web-service used to configure and retrieve info from Cisco devices.
 Mostly switches, but it could as well be used for routers.
 Its goal is to serve as a back-end for nice GUIs and collectors applications.
 As such, it does't have has any GUI.